P1n3appleBuns/WIFI-Smart-Plant-Watering/README.md

 ## Quick Start
 1. Connect all sensors and relay as shown above.
 2. Upload the Arduino code to the ESP32.
-3. Open the Blynk app, add the widgets, and link virtual pins (V1–V5).
+3. Open the Blynk app, add the widgets, and link virtual pins (V0–V4).
 4. Power the ESP32 and check Serial Monitor for sensor readings.
 5. Use the Blynk dashboard to monitor and manually water your plant.

+## Future Improvements
+1. Automatic watering under the right conditions
+2. 3D printed case for to hold the project along with water proofing